osmancandulger/osmancandulger/README.md

 Hello! 🤙 I'm OCD,\
-who try to be a junior developer from Istanbul,Turkey
+who try to be a junior software developer from Istanbul,Turkey

 dev 👨🏻‍💻\
 photographer 📷\